-- -Legacy applications should not be modified.
-In the best case, unmodified binaries can run without recompiling or relinking.
-We also considered techniques in which the application must be recompiled or relinked, but its source code is unmodified. - -The interception technique must not insert caches between the application's system calls and the database.
+-Legacy applications should not be modified.
+In the best case, unmodified binaries FSL Technical Report, No. FSL-06-01, January 2006.

+can run without recompiling or relinking.
+We also considered techniques in which the application must be recompiled or relinked, but its source code is unmodified.

+-The interception technique should not insert caches between the application's system calls and the database.
 This is because any caches that are not managed by the database suffer from two problems.
 First, if a transaction that spans multiple operations is aborted, then the cache becomes stale.
 Second, if the caches are accessed without consulting the database, then the isolation property is violated.